aaronmsimon/unity-kings-of-the-beach/README.md

 - Complete all states
 - Serve start
 - When starting match, setup side for Serve
-- Post Point: scoring, change serve, allow for celebration/skip
+- Post Point: allow for celebration/skip
-- Determine in/out of bounds when ball hit ground
 - review transitions that are not in a state
 - set teams will need to be a function from game setup

 ### Needed for MVP
-3. Serving
-4. Scoring system
 6. UI for scoring
 7. Game State Machine
+8. Blocking

 ### Concepts/Ideas
 - use right stick to reach for ball on dig